CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 If the central authentication server (domain controller or LDAP server) is compromised, all accesses existing there MUST be blocked and their passwords exchanged.
 This MUST be done by experienced administrators, if necessary using internal or external forensics experts.

-If TLS keys or an internal Certification Authority (CA) have been compromised by the APT attack, the corresponding keys and infrastructures MUST be recreated and redistributed.
+If TLS keys or an internal Certification Authority (CA) have been compromised by the APT attack, the corresponding keys and infrastructure MUST be recreated and redistributed.
 Also, the compromised keys MUST be locked reliably.

 #### DER.2.3.A5 Closing the initial break-in path